NoBullSwift/NBJSON-Parser/README.md

 ## What is NBJSON-Parser

 This is a No Bullshit JSON-Parser.
 I felt the typical Swift way of parsing JSON was about as Swift as taking a shit after consuming the whole dairy section at HEB (assuming you aren't lactose intolerant).
 Converting from String to NSString to NSData just to parse JSON is bullshit...so I fixed that.
 Still a WIP...but still a hell of a lot better than the default way of doing so.
+Do keep in mind however that this will only work on regular ASCII strings (why the hell would you try to send non-ascii string as JSON blobs is beyond me).

 ## How to Use
     var json = JSON.Parser.parseJson(stringVariable)